465 related texts · 4 related myths · Page 2 of 10

 Maybe it's your stamp collection, each one unique.
 Or the number of books you've amassed over the years.
 We count them separately, admiring each one, and then we count them all tog...

 Take Noah, for instance.
-We all know the story: the ark, the flood, the animals two-by-two.
+The familiar story is this: the ark, the flood, the animals two-by-two.
 But what about Noah before the flood?
 What kind of person was he?
-Well, the book of Bere...
+Well, the book of...

 It wasn't just a knee-jerk reaction of gratitude.
-According to Bereshit Rabbah, the ancient midrash (rabbinic interpretive commentary)ic (interpretive) text on Genesis, there was s...
+According to Bereshit Rabbah, the ancient midrashic (rabbinic interpretive commentary) (interpretive) text on Genesis, there was s...

 Kohelet Rabbah, a collection of rabbinic interpretations on the Book of Ecclesiastes, tackles this very question, and it does it in such a wonderfully human way.
 It all starts with...